evainlau/pycao/tutorialManual/discover.rst

 a pure text modeller with code free from any IDE.
 They export to many formats.

-Openscad exports to stl (pycao does not).
-Thus Openscad may be usable for 3D-printing machines.
-It uses a simple low level language with few paradigms and you have to computate coordinates by yourself to draw the object.
-For simple parts of a machine, this simplicity is an advantage as the language is learned in a few hours.
-However, with this language, a complete modelisation of an object with medium complexity like the above bike and dummy seems hardly feasible.
+Openscad may seem at first glance close to Pycao : the objects are built using written code with no graphical interface.
+However, the designs and goals are different.
+Openscad has plenty of useful exports.
+For instance, Openscad exports to stl and it may be usable for 3D-printing machines.
+However OpenSCAD uses a simple low level language with nearly no simplifying paradigms.
+You have to computate coordinates by yourself to draw the object or you will have to implement by hand the paradigms required to avoid coordinates and maths.
 Photo realistic drawing is not possible with openscad.
+Pycao is the opposite, it comes with many simplifying paradigms and the high level Python language, and photo-realistic rendering is possible with Povray.
+However, to export in stl or .obj, you will have to make the export to openscad first, and then use open scad to export to .stl, there is no direct conversion in Pycao.

+For simple parts of a
+machine, the extreme simplicity of OpenScad is an advantage.
+The language is learned in a few hours.
+However, with this very stripped-down language, a complete modelisation of an object with medium complexity like the above bike and dummy seems hardly feasible to me.
+Thus the choice also depends on the complexity of your project and your long term objectives.